23 Best Beekeeping Books

 A classic title that has been around for a while, Beeswax Alchemy remains one of the most recommended books for learning how to make things with beeswax.

-I include the one in the beginners section because new beekeepers are always excited about all the things they can make with beeswax and other hive resources.
+I include the title here because new beekeepers are always excited about all the things they can make (great DIY beeswax gifts) and other hive resources.

 James Tew – Quarry Books – 2015